pveller/ecommerce-chatbot/README.md

-# UPDATE
+# UPDATE 2/2/2018

-Updated to use Moltin v2 API to generate search indexes.
+* Updated to use Moltin v2 API to generate search indexes.
 Please make sure you re-create your Moltin store using the most recent version of [the import scripts](https://github.com/pveller/adventureworks-moltin) as there are breaking changes in the data layout.
+* LUIS model was re-exported and is now in the 2.1.0 schema version.
+* Moved from restify to express
-Also, Microsoft is discontinuing the Recommendations API preview in February 2018.
+* Also, Microsoft is discontinuing the Recommendations API preview in February 2018.
 The alternative is to deploy the [Recommendations Solution](https://gallery.cortanaintelligence.com/Tutorial/Recommendations-Solution) template, but it does not yet support the frequently bought together algorithm that the bot was using.
 The deployment of a solution template is aslo a more involved process so I decided to drop recommendations for now.
 The recommendation code is still there and is just not used by the dialog flow at the moment.

+Note: the bot is still using the original State API that was deprecated.
+It works, but the recommendation from Microsoft is to implement a [custom state data](https://docs.microsoft.com/en-us/bot-framework/nodejs/bot-builder-nodejs-state-azure-cosmosdb).

 # E-Commerce Chatbot